coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 > of course, all of us humans could do everything we do with zero consciousness, so it's hard to explain why we have it.
 Machines are just that, machines, and no matter what human tasks they take over, what feats they match, they will always remain wires and electricity, nothing more.

-The humans-as-zombies idea here does a lot of heavy lifting for the dead-machines idea.
+The humans-as-zombies assumption here does a lot of heavy lifting for the dead-machines conclusion.
 Beyond thinkpiece writers, my impression is that most people think this way too.

 Yet all available evidence undermines the unquestioned assumption that humans could operate without consciousness.
 Every single functional example of high general-purpose intelligence that we know of exhibits consciousness, and the more intelligence, the more consciousness.
 By this I mean our fellow animals.

 After all, by the p-zombie argument, some of the other mammals might have failed to develop consciousness.
 Dogs might have developed as efficient hunting machines, herding robots, guarding functionaries, with no emotions or will of their own on display.
 Indeed Descartes said dogs did not have a soul, and therefore are not conscious.
 Vivisect a dog without anesthesia, he said, its howls and whining are mere mechanical responses.

-Of course we cannot _know_ for sure that dogs are awake, just as we cannot know about other humans, but there's no justification for believing either humans or dogs lack consciousness.
-Anyone who has lived with a dog and experienced its full personality knows that.
+Of course we cannot _know_ for sure that dogs are awake, just as we cannot know about other humans, but there's no justification for believing either humans or dogs lack consciousness.[^1] Anyone who has lived with a dog and experienced its full personality knows that.

 Mammals are an easy case, but take other examples, say birds.
 Even in birds, the more intelligent ones don't merely accomplish their goals with greater ease.
 An African Grey parrot has more _opinions_, and expresses a greater range of feelings, than does a starling (which is certainly full of opinions as it is).

 Perhaps evolution can develop an intelligent agent without consciousness, but so far it never has, or not that we can tell.
 There is not the faintest hint anywhere in nature that consciousness is some purely optional and hence irreducibly mysterious add-on to agentic intelligence.
 To all appearances, the two have always gone hand-in-hand.

-Now, it is easy to _imagine_ a p-zombie (perhaps that is why they are so popular as a foundation for an argument) but that says nothing about whether they are actually possible[^1].
+Now, it is easy to _imagine_ a p-zombie (perhaps that is why they are so popular as a foundation for an argument) but that says nothing about whether they are actually possible.
 Nothing I have said so far rules them out; you can hold to your belief in the possibility of p-zombies if you are determined to.
 Still, before you carry on deducing what will and won't happen with machines, you should bring some empirical support to the p-zombie assumption.

 ## A Very Stupid Genius